Ships That Sank In World War II

 Abundantly Healthy Coral And Schooling Fish

 Bonaire is located just north of Venezuela in the southern Caribbean.
-The middle part of the ABC (Aruba – Bonaire – Curaçao) island chain, this Dutch Caribbean island has protected its marine resources for more than 35 years.
+This Dutch Caribbean island has protected its marine resources for more than 35 years.
 Commonly ranked as one of the Caribbean’s top dive destinations, marine life abounds in this scuba diving paradise with more than 470 fish species found in Bonaire’s water.
 Great boat dives only complement your ability to access many dive sites right from shore.
 Underwater photography is a favorite activity due to Bonaire’s incredibly clear water and unspoiled ecosystem.
 Because Bonaire is an arid island, you can also explore its desert landscape and visit protected wildlife areas to see iguanas and pink flamingos.

 Want to know more?
 Visit ScubaEarth® for further information on thousands of dive sites, marine species, destination essentials and more.